-The UK Government has approved draft regulations, The Designs and International Trade Marks (Amendment etc.) (EU Exit) Regulations 2019, which set out what will happen to European Union Design rights on exit day.
+The UK Government has approved draft regulations, The Designs and International Trade Marks (Amendment etc.) (EU Exit) Regulations 2019, that will come into force on ‘exit day’.
 A link to the text can be found here.
+‘Exit day’ will be the day after the end of the transition period.
+Barring an extension to the transition period, exit day will be 1 January 2021.

-The EU Exit Regulations will (absent any changes) come into force on exit day, in the event of a ‘no-deal Brexit’.
-As they are compatible with the withdrawal agreement, they are also likely to come into force (unless they are amended or set aside) at the end of the transition period.
-The Regulations set out in detail how EU design rights will become UK rights under the relevant UK legislation.
+The EU Exit Regulations set out in detail how EU design rights will become UK rights under the relevant UK legislation.
 The main provisions are:

 It will be possible for owners of an RCD to opt-out from the re-registration of their design in the UK by filing a notice to this effect at any time on or after exit day.